DivyaParam/Social-Tech-Blogs/README.md

-Here are a bunch of technical blogs that I wrote during my time working as a Technical Writer with Zoho!
+Here are a bunch of technical blogs that I wrote during my time working as a Technical Writer for Zoho!
 Give it a read, I'm sure you will like it :)

 How bots can help improve workflow : https://www.zoho.com/blog/cliq/how-bots-can-help-improve-your-workflow.html